MRJAXMAX/YTSearch/README.md

 Notes

-Ensure your YouTube API key has the necessary permissions to access YouTube Data API v3.
+Ensure your YouTube API key is correct and has the necessary permissions to access YouTube Data API v3.

 The application is designed for local development and may require additional configuration for production deployment.
 WORK IN PROGRESS